CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/08new-translation.md

    pip install --user azure-ai-projects azure-identity
    ```

+   >**Note:** Note: If you receive a warning such as `ansible-core requires packaging, which is not installed`, you can safely ignore it for this lab.

 1. Now in the **Explorer** pane click on **New File...
 (1)** icon to create a new file **(2)** named:

    ```text